 - You will not have the same level of control with an outsourced firm that you will with W2 employees.

 - Your primary application(s) will still require a “resident expert,” so Managed Service cannot do 100% of what you need.

-- They can sit at the conference table and discuss strategy or needs for the future.
+- Account Managers can sit at the conference table and discuss strategy or needs for the future.
 Some Managed Services firms have this capability – you might want to ask questions around this because you are going to need it. * See diagram below

 - Expect some turnover within the Managed Services firm and the necessary learning curve.

 - No PTO or training costs for IT.

 - Multiple people are familiar with your account, not just one.

 - Understanding and best practices brought from experience at other clients.
 Internal IT may not even know the right questions to ask.

 - You want IT to be working towards IT goals, not being an independent department.

 - Quality of “tools” used to manage your network superior to what would usually be purchased.